Industry IoT Consortium: Condition Monitoring and Predictive Maintenance Testbed

 The Smart Airline Baggage Management testbed, part of a broader aviation ecosystem vision, is aimed at reducing the instances of delayed, damaged and lost bags leading to lower economic risk exposure to the airlines; increasing the ability to track and report on baggage including location and weight changes to prevent theft and loss; and improve customer satisfaction through better communication including offering new value-added services to frequent flyers.

 The testbed is also aimed at helping airlines address the new baggage handling requirements set out by IATA in Resolution 753 requiring airlines to implement more comprehensive acquisition and delivery solutions for baggage tracking and handling by June 2018.
-This target is also outlined in the broader IATA 2015 White Paper titled “Simplifying the Business.”
+This target is also outlined in the broader IATA 2015 White Paper titled "Simplifying the Business."

 Working Groups

-As of September 2021, the IIC has six working groups.
-They are: Technology, Security, Liaison, Marketing, Industry and Digital Transformation.
-The last two reflect the drive to enable technology end users to deploy technology in their businesses and transform them digitally.
-(The Industry Working Group used to be called the Testbed Working Group, but now includes test drives and challenges, and groups focused on specific verticals.
-The Digital Transformation Working Group used to be named Business Strategy and Solution Lifecycle, but has now broadened its remit.)
-Each working has a number of subgroups to further specific challenges.
+As of September 2021, the IIC has six working groups: Technology, Security, Liaison, Marketing, Industry and Digital Transformation.
+The last two reflect the drive to enable technology end users to deploy technology in their businesses and transform them digitally (The Industry Working Group used to be called the Testbed Working Group, but now includes test drives and challenges, and groups focused on specific verticals.
+The Digital Transformation Working Group used to be named Business Strategy and Solution Lifecycle, but has now broadened its remit).
+Each working group has a number of subgroups to further specific challenges.
 Each IIC member company can assign company representatives to these groups.